maixnor/wu-quartz/content/semester 3/Cheatsheet BA1.md

 factanal(x = itsButter, factors = 2, scores = "Bartlett", rotation = "varimax")
 ```

+With rotation is always better - it adjusts the values accordingly to be easier correlated.
 ## Factors
 anything with a value above `0.4` is explanatory: "factor x is explaining variable y"